LocalMiner/Privacy-Policy/README.md

-# Privacy Policy For Sofi
+# Privacy Policy For LocalMiner

 ## What is a Privacy Policy